rtgodwin/rtgodwin.github.io/_docs/assign2ans.md

 </font>
 </div>

-The estimated slope of 3.848 can be interpreted as follows: For every increase in temperature of $1^{\circ}C$, revenue increases by $3.85.
+The estimated slope of 3.848 can be interpreted as follows: For every increase in temperature of $1^{\circ}C$, revenue increases by $3.85 on average.

 ### Question 2